 I have several ideas for future art exhibitions, and to keep me motivated as well as to generate interest, I am posting them here.
 If you manage a venue that would be a good fit for one of these projects, please feel free to contact me.

 Chesco Hernandez and I present a private two-person pop-up show of abstract artworks titled Speed and Depth.
 Chesco’s oeuvre is inspired by the kinetic art movements of Latin America.
-The colorful stripes in his hard-edge paintings evoke a sense of lateral movement across the plane of the canvas, while my art is more about pictorial space in which optical illusions lead the eye into the image.
-Both of our approaches, however, are ways to address the concept of change.
-Is change destined to be a kind of progress towards perfection, or is it just a cyclical ebb and flow with random outcomes?
-Speed and Depth asks the viewer to meditate on the intellectual and practical consequences of these possibilities.
+The colorful stripes in his hard-edge paintings evoke a sense of lateral movement across the plane of the canvas, while my art is more about pictorial space in which transparency effects lead the eye into the image.
+Both of our approaches, however, are ways to employ visual elements that were once declared unsuitable for formal abstraction.
+Speed and Depth asks the viewer to consider the possibility that optical illusion, whether it be of movement or space, is an inherently abstract phenomenon that has much to offer to the medium of painting and to experience in general.

 Encoded Harmony.
 Photo courtesy of Chesco Hernandez.